 - Build your professional credibility on a course accredited by the Institute of Acoustics and meet the educational requirements for membership of the Institute

 - Study at a leading centre with over 20 years’ experience of delivering acoustics training

 - The IOA diploma is a part-time course delivered on campus and is therefore unavailable to International Students

 A boost for your career and promotion prospects

 The Diploma is useful for individuals from a wide range of professional and academic backgrounds.
-Over the last decade it has, for instance, become popular with music technologists.
+Over the last decade it has, for instance, become popular with music technologists and geographers.